matloff/fasteR/README.md

 posNames <- names(rownums)
 ```

+> 📘 Pro Tip
+>
-> <span style="color:red">Tip:</span> Again, the reader may be thinking,
+> Again, the reader may be thinking,
 > "How in the world would I have been able to realize this?"
 Again, the
 > answer is that as you acquire more experience in coding, you will be
-> more and more ability to come up with insights like this.
+> more and more able to come up with creative insights like this.
 Patience!

 Finally, what about those numerical results?
 There is substantial
 variation in those estimated slopes, but again, they are only estimates.
 The question of whether there is substantial variation at the population
-level is one of statistical inference, beyond the scope of this R
+level is one of statistical inference, to be discussed in a later
-course.
+lesson.

 ## <a name="cran"> </a> Lesson 25:  R Packages, CRAN, Etc.